Cargill/splinter-docs/community/error_handling_best_practices.md

 primary concern is reusability -- does it apply across the codebase?
 The more specific an error, the less likely it is to be a good fit for `crate::error`.

-Errors in `crate:error` are always structs, and are intended to be used as-is or in the context of a more complex error enum.
+Errors in `crate::error` are always structs, and are intended to be used as-is or in the context of a more complex error enum.
 In the case of the enum, the struct should be included as one of the enum's items: